About system locations

 A typical deployment scenario is to use Proxying Edge Nodes as a front for many privately-addressed Transcoding Conferencing Nodes.
 Those outward-facing proxying nodes would receive all the signaling and media from endpoints and other external systems, and then forward that media onto other internally-located transcoding nodes to perform the standard Pexip Infinity transcoding, gatewaying and conferencing hosting functions.

-A system location should not contain a mixture of Proxying Edge Nodes and Transcoding Conferencing Nodes.
+A system location should not contain a mixture of proxying nodes and transcoding nodes.
 This separation of roles to locations simplifies load-balancing and conference distribution, and makes it easier for you to manage and monitor your externally-facing Proxying Edge Nodes distinctly from your Transcoding Conferencing Nodes.
 Hence, in the example scenario shown here, the Conferencing Nodes in the two locations "London Edge" and "Oslo Edge" are Proxying Edge Nodes and thus those nodes and locations are not involved in the actual hosting of any conferences.
 They forward the media onto the Transcoding Conferencing Nodes in the "London Transcoding" and "Oslo Transcoding" locations respectively.

 Nodes within a location actively synchronize with each other and may require a relatively high amount of network bandwidth for their communication.
 Pexip's backplane topology for distributed conferences assumes that there is a high availability, low latency, high-bandwidth network link between nodes within a location.